23 May 2023

 Whilst blurring the lines between people’s responsibilities is often a necessary evil in ‘getting stuff done’ when launching a business, continuing this way of working into growth stage and beyond will hinder progress.

-The Chief Everything Officer trap has the potential to cause frustration and suboptimal outcomes for both the newly appointed executive and the Founder/CEO, resulting in unrealised potential for both the business and the individual.
+The Chief Everything Officer trap has the potential to cause frustration and suboptimal outcomes for both the newly appointed executive and the Founder/CEO, resulting in unrealized potential for both the business and the individual.

 Guiding Principles for Founders/CEOs:

 To navigate the challenges associated with appointing additional senior leadership, consider the following principles:

 Maintain regular and open communication with the newly appointed executive.
 Whilst their appointment has allowed you to have a greater focus on fundraising, investors, and long-term strategy, minimizing time spent with the executive is counterproductive.
 Ensure their integration and ongoing support by valuing their input.

 During the hiring process, provide an honest, warts and all representation of the challenges and weaknesses alongside sharing the excitement of your vision for, and potential of the business.
 An experienced executive can help prioritize these challenges and provide a realistic assessment of their ability to address them effectively.